geahn/fileupload/README.md

 {
   "message": "File uploaded successfully.",
   "url": "https://your-deployment-url.vercel.app/files/xxxxxxxxxxxxxxxx.jpg",
-  "expiresIn": "1 minute"
-}
+  "expiresIn": "approximately 1 minute (best-effort)" }
 ```

 You can open the `url` in your browser.
-This link will become invalid after 1 minute.
+This link will become invalid when the serverless instance is recycled.